alleyway/add-tradingview-alerts-tool/README.md

     npm run add-alerts

-You can stop the script in Terminal by pressing Ctrl-C
+You can stop the script in Terminal/PowerShell by pressing Ctrl-C

 If the tool gets interrupted for some reason, you can remove the rows of already-added alert symbols (from the .csv) and re-run